What is working capital?

 Screening potential customers

-Debtors play an important role in working capital.
+Debtors play an essential role in working capital.
 Do your customers pay late or, at worst, not at all?
 Then this directly affects the level of your working capital.
-To avoid this, it is advisable to properly research the payment behaviour and creditworthiness of potential customers.
+To avoid this, it is advisable to research the payment behaviour and creditworthiness of potential customers properly.

 Focus on multiple suppliers